 - In Fallout 3, the residents of Little Lamplight are quite wary of adults.
 Given that the player character can enslave them, their paranoia is quite justified.

 - There is a lot of crossover between this and Dude, Where's My Respect? in Final Fantasy XI.
 No many how many times you save the entire planet, people never seem to give you the benefit of the doubt.
-Consider the Alexander summon quest: you must go to each of the major nations to give you permission to perform an excursion (i.e. beat up something) to stop the world from ending (again), but you are met with skepticism from every nation even though you have saved the planet at least once to qualify for this quest.
+Consider the Alexander summon quest: you must go to each of the major nations to give you permission to perform an excursion (i.e. beat up something) to stop the world from ending (again), but you are met with skepticism from every nation even though you have to have saved the planet at least once to qualify for this quest.
 Not only that, but the President of Bastok treats you with utter contempt as if he never met you, even though a lot of his gruff image was shown to be bluster in later Bastokan missions.
-One could blame all of this on a lazy development team who doesn't want to program multiple cutscenes based off of how far you are on other missions than the actual citizens of Vana'diel.
+One could blame all of this more on a lazy development team who doesn't want to program multiple cutscenes based off of how far you are on other missions than the actual citizens of Vana'diel.

-- Avatar: The Last Airbender: The town of Chin in Avatar Day.
+- Avatar: The Last Airbender:

 - Taking yet another peg from comic books, half-ghost Danny Phantom protects his ghost-infested and vulnerable but nevertheless untrusting hometown while enduring assault by its human inhabitants and the local press.
-Later they depend on him as their hero when he saved the entire town from a ghostly invasion.
+Later they depend on him as their hero when he saves the entire town from a ghostly invasion.

 - My Little Pony: The town of Grayvale from Bright Lights.

 - Not so much the community but the police force in Chicago during the late '60s and early '70s.
 A local gang called the Vice Lords wanted to stop the gang violence and help out with the community.
 For a time their help appeared to be working, but they received zero support from law enforcement, causing the movement to utterly collapse on itself.
-Which lead to a lot of the public to wonder: did the CPD ever care in the first place, or did they just want to lock everyone up?
+Which led to a lot of the public to wonder: did the CPD ever care in the first place, or did they just want to lock everyone up?